 GREAT DOLOMITE ROAD & LAGO DI CAREZZA

-Start your Dolomites itinerary by exploring the stunning Great Dolomite Road which runs between Bolzano and Cortina d’Ampezzo collecting dramatic mountain scenery.
+We started this road trip by exploring the stunning Great Dolomite Road, which runs between Bolzano and Cortina d’Ampezzo and includes some of the most dramatic mountain scenery in the Dolomites.

-From Bolzano take the SS241 towards Nova Levante where you’ll see magnificent views of the Catinaccio.
-Soon afterward, hop out of the car and visit the shimmering turquoise waters of Lago di Carezza, mirroring the spiky Latemar mountains.
+From Bolzano, we took the SS241 towards Nova Levante, which has magnificent views of the Catinaccio.
+Soon after, we hopped out of the car to visit the shimmering turquoise waters of Lago di Carezza, which mirror the spiky Latemar mountains in the background.

-Continuing, the road crosses the Costalungo Pass and drops into Val di Fassa.
-Turn left onto the SS48 to Canazei.
+Back in the car, we followed the SS241 as it crossed the Costalungo Pass and dropped into Val di Fassa.
+We turned left onto the SS48 to Canazei.

 PASSO PORDOI

 Just through Canazei, the road winds to Passo Pordoi.
 It takes 22 hairpin bends to reach the top of the pass.
-Here, take the cable car to the 2,950m Sass Pordoi viewing terrace.
+Here, we took the cable car to the 2,950m Sass Pordoi viewing terrace.

-To the west there are sensational views of the massive limestone blocks of the Sella and Sassolungo massifs.
+To the west, are sensational views of the massive limestone blocks of the Sella and Sassolungo massifs.
 To the east lies the barren moonscape of Piz Boe.
-The rifugio on the viewing terrace is a great spot for lunch.
+The rifugio on the viewing terrace is an excellent spot for lunch.

 RIFUGIO LAGAZUOI

-Back in the car, take the 33 hairpins that descend down into the valley that sits beneath Marmolada and its glacier.
+Back in the car, we took the 33 hairpins descending into the valley beneath Marmolada and its glacier.
 The road follows the valley through Arabba and Andraz before heading north to Passo Falzarego.

-Take the cable car to the 2,835m high Rifugio Lagazuoi.
-The views are excellent, and you can also explore the trenches and tunnels from the First World War.
+We took the cable car to the 2,835m high Rifugio Lagazuoi.
+The views are excellent; you can also explore the trenches and tunnels from the First World War.

-Returning to the car head east to finish your drive in Cortina dʼAmpezzo.
+Returning to the car, we travel east to finish the day in Cortina dʼAmpezzo.

 WHERE TO STAY IN CORTINA DʼAMPEZZO

-To start the hike, drive from Cortina to the trailhead at Rifugio Auronzo (45 minutes).
-On the way, stop at Lago Misurina and Lago Antorno.
-Both are beautiful lakes with views up to Tre Cime & Cadini massifs.
+To start the hike, we drove from Cortina to the trailhead at Rifugio Auronzo (45 minutes).
+On the way, we stopped at Lago Misurina and Lago Antorno.
+Both are beautiful lakes with views up to the Tre Cime and Cadini massifs.

 The trail is just over 10 kilometres with 400 metres of ascent and descent and takes just under 3 hours and 30 minutes.
 You can find all the details and more information on our guide to hiking Tre Cime.

-After the hike, return to Cortina via Lago di Landro for some late afternoon views back to Tre Cime from the Zinnenblick car park.
+After the hike, we returned to Cortina via Lago di Landro for some late afternoon views back to Tre Cime from the Zinnenblick car park.

-Lago di Braies and Val di Funes are two of the most beautiful destinations to see on our Dolomite road trip itinerary.
-Tucked into the northern valleys they are only a short drive apart, making for an excellent, relaxing way to spend day 3 of our Dolomites road trip itinerary.
+Lago di Braies and Val di Funes are two of the most beautiful destinations we saw on our road trip.
+Tucked into the northern valleys, they are only a short drive apart, making for an excellent, relaxing way to spend day 3 of our itinerary.

 LAGO DI BRAIES

-Begin the day by taking the 1-hour drive to Lago di Braies.
+We started the day by driving 1 hour to Lago di Braies.
 The turquoise waters of this picture-perfect lake sit beneath the dramatic craggy buttresses of Croda del Becco.

 It’s a remarkable sight and worth savouring from the shoreline.
 There is a 1-hour walk around the lake, or you can hire a boat.